odelariva-gis/Urban-API-Repo/README.md

 -   The Custom label of the Space Use Type

--   The amount of metrics for each Space Use Type
+-   The number of metrics for each Space Use Type

 -   The Global ID of the Space Use Type